IFoADataScienceResearch/IFoADataScienceResearch.github.io/_posts/2025-01-15-5-Visualisation-lessons-from-2024.md

 Tables also provide a benefit over graphs of being able to show data points in numbers which can be a simpler visualisation that adding data labels to a graph.
 It can also show the neighbourhood of numbers around a data point, e.g. could show temporal as well as data in different categories.
 For good and bad this gives your audience the power to draw their own comparisons.

-Of course, you can strike a middle ground by having a graph to show trends but a table to highlight specific numbers.
+Of course, you can strike a middle ground by having a graph to show trends and a table to highlight specific numbers.

 ## Show rather than tell
 Visualisation is about showing rather than telling.
 Your visualisations can summarise large sets of data for your audience allowing you to show them the trends and the key conclusions.